yandex-cloud/docs/en/_includes/vm-ssh-prepare-key.md

 1. Click **Save private key** and save the private key.
 Never share it with anyone and do not tell anyone the passphrase for it.

-1. Save the public key from the text field in a text file with the name `id_rsa.pub`.
-The key will be saved in a single line in this file.
-Open the file using Notepad or another text editor and copy the key string to the public key field when creating a new virtual machine via the management console.
+1. Save the key in a text file in a single line.
+To do this, copy the public key from the text field to a text file with the name `id_rsa.pub`.

+1. When creating a virtual machine via the management console, specify the public key.
+To do this, open the `id_rsa.pub` file in Notepad and copy the key value to the **SSH key** field.

 ---